yahoo/bgdocs/doc-site/content/en/jvm/tutorial-3.md

 ## Initial Code

-We have created a starter project using [JSFiddle](https://jsfiddle.net/slevin11/kuw2h1no/).
+We have created a starter project on [Replit](https://replit.com/@slevin1/Behavior-Graph-Java-Tutorial-3?v=1).
 You should use that for this tutorial.
-It has some simple HTML/CSS to represent the Todo List's user interface.
+It has some simple Swing code to represent the Todo List's user interface.
-If you wish to use your own environment you will need to copy the HTML and CSS from this JSFiddle site into your own.
+If you wish to use your own environment you will need to copy the java files from this project to your environment.

-We first want to set up the initial structure.

-{{< highlight javascript "hl_lines=">}}
-import * as bg from "https://cdn.skypack.dev/behavior-graph";

-class ListExtent extends bg.Extent {
-  constructor(graph) {
-    super(graph);

-  }
-}

-let graph = new bg.Graph();
-let list = new ListExtent(graph);
-list.addToGraphWithAction();
-{{< / highlight >}}
+`Main.java` sets up the project, creates the Graph, ListExtent, and UI objects.

+`ListUI.java` and `ItemUI.java` contain the majority of the Swing code we will use to interact with the UI.

+`ListExtent.java` will contain the logic for the whole list.
+We've created the stub for you.
+It uses the Extent subclass pattern.

+`ItemExtent.java` will contain logic for each item.

 ## Adding Items

 _New code for you to add or modify will always be highlighted._

-In order to add a new item,
+We'll start off by adding logic for adding a new item inside `ListExtent.java`

-{{< highlight javascript "hl_lines=5-16">}}
+{{< highlight java "hl_lines=3 8-10 12-16">}}
-class ListExtent extends bg.Extent {
+public class ListExtent extends Extent<ListExtent> {

-  constructor(graph) {
+  TypedMoment<String> save = typedMoment();

+  public ListExtent(Graph graph, ListUI listUI) {
     super(graph);

-    this.save = this.moment();
-    document.querySelector('#save').addEventListener('click', () => {
-      this.save.updateWithAction(document.querySelector('#new-item-text').value);
+    listUI.save.addActionListener(actionEvent -> {
+      save.updateWithAction(listUI.newItemText.getText());
     });

-    this.behavior()
-      .demands(this.save)
+    behavior()
+      .demands(save)
-      .runs(() => {
+      .runs(ext -> {
-      	// do adding here
+        // add item here
       });
+  }
+}
 {{< / highlight >}}

-We create a `save` moment resource to model the interaction of clicking on the Save button after typing in a new todo.
+We create a `save` moment resource to model the interaction of clicking on the Save button after typing in something into the input box.
+This moment is a `TypedMoment`, however.
+These model the same temporary interactions as moments, but they carry additional information.
+Our `save` moment will have a `String` value in which we will store the text of the new todo list item.

-We use a normal DOM event to call `save.updateWithAction()` when the button it pressed.
+We use a normal Swing action listener logic to call `save.updateWithAction()` when the button it pressed.

-Unlike in previous tutorials, with this moment resource we are passing our update method a parameter which contains the value of the text field.
-Moments often carry information along with them, in this case we would like to know the textual content of the new item.
+Into it we pass the contents of the input field.

 Next we create an empty behavior, demanding the `save` resource.
 When `save` is updated, we want this behavior to create a list item and update the UI.